In this post we look at the reasons why you keep getting injured and explain how to stop the frustrating cycle for good.

 If you want to see the impact previous injuries can have, rugby players are an excellent place to start.

 He originally came to see me for help with a knee injury that was proving difficult to rehab.
-His goal was to return to running without the pain in his knee that had become part of his life.
+His goal was to be able to run again pain free.

 What became clear is that the lingering effects of two old injuries; a severe ankle sprain on the same side as his problematic knee, and an ACL rupture on the opposite knee, had likely scuppered every attempt to rehab his knee thus far.